 First of all, if you’re a beginner, this is certainly not the option for you.
 It’s not just because THC vape juices are extremely strong (and they are), but also because it requires a level of cannabis-related technical expertise that only the most committed users are likely to possess.

 Should you be determined to continue, the main ingredients you need to source are food grade vegetable glycerin (VG), propylene glycol (PG), grain alcohol, and a form of marijuana plant matter.
 The most commonly available, known as flower, is also the most difficult one from which to extract THC.
 Cannabis wax or shatter are somewhat easier to work with, but these are also rarer and more expensive in most cases.
-In many cases, the amount of “raw” cannabis matter alone will cost at least as p

 In addition to these ingredients, you will require empty vape cartridges to store your infusion in.
 Again, these are available from online retailers, but the range of cartridges is so diverse that understanding what kind of cartridge you need for the vape pen you use isn’t straightforward, especially for someone who is just a casual vaper.
 You’ll also need other equipment like blunt tip syringes, dropper bottles, and latex gloves.